 - 2. Click New in the toolbar. - 3.
 Enter the server name in the Name field, the address of the existing e-mail server you intend to use in the URL field, and a brief description, if required, in the Description field. - 4.
-Enter a user name and password, if required and click OK to confirm the creation of the new e-mail server.
+Select the required Security level and enter the corresponding username and password (Basic and Secure levels only). - 5.
+Click OK to confirm the creation of the new e-mail server.